MattPlatt/S2GEN/README.md

 ## Problem Statement

-The ability to read and convert images of cable block diagrams that follow standardized formatting across engineering organizations allows for rapid re-usability, portability, and versatility of existing data into a portable and easily digestible format.
-This system targets conversion into SysML 2.0, the latest version of the Model-Based Systems Engineering (MBSE) Systems Modeling Language.
-SysML 2.0 introduces a simpler, more powerful, and portable data format that is easier to work with compared to its predecessors.

-By training an AI model capable of converting these images into SysML 2.0, the resulting code can be seamlessly injected into MBSE tools for future engineering modeling use cases.
-Additionally, this approach enables adaptability to other formats as required, offering a highly flexible solution for engineering design and data interoperability.

-Due to the complexity and time sink associated with manually labeling massive amounts of cable block diagram examples, it was more efficient to create a Python script that dynamically generates cable block diagrams and programmatically places annotations around each object for training.
-This approach drastically reduces manual labor and allows for generating an unlimited number of training images, significantly saving time and resources.
+This project focuses on creating and training a Convolutional Neural Network (CNN) utilizing instance segmentation and object detection to automatically read and convert Systems Engineering Diagrams into a portable and reusable format for disparate systems, with a primary application in SysML 2.0.
+The initial focus is specifically on cable block diagrams and their associated engineering standards, ensuring the process aligns with established guidelines for accuracy and consistency.
+However, the methodology is designed to be adaptable, meaning that if successful, it could be extended to other types of engineering models, such as electrical schematics, piping and instrumentation diagrams (P&IDs), and mechanical layouts.
+This flexibility highlights the broader potential of the approach, offering a scalable solution to streamline data extraction and integration across various standardized formats, ultimately enhancing Model-Based Systems Engineering (MBSE) workflows.

+The training process involves the generation of synthetic datasets using Python scripts that programmatically create cable block diagrams and annotate them dynamically.
+This approach ensures a diverse and extensive dataset, reducing the dependency on labor-intensive manual labeling while enhancing the model’s ability to generalize.
+By employing iterative training and validation, the AI refines its understanding of the diagram elements, ensuring high accuracy and adaptability.
+Furthermore, the modularity of the AI framework allows for future extensions to recognize components in other diagram types, making it a scalable and versatile solution for engineering design and data interoperability.

 ## Overview